eonist/HCCQR-lib/README.md

 - Reading QR layers

 ### Solution
+**Image -> Data**
 1. Split colors into layers (divide into quadrants, and distribute tasks to multiple cpu-cores)
 2. Read data from the first layer.
 Extra the meta-data and inform caller with meta-data (stop further reading of qr-layers if frame has already been read by StreamLib)
 3. Crop all successive layers after the "quad-meta-data" has been extracted from the first layer
-3. Return "binary-data-payload" when all QR-layers has been read
+4. Return "binary-data-payload" when all QR-layers has been read

+**Data -> Image**
+1. Create b&w QR images (1-img per core, use concurrent_async)
+2. Divide the Colorize process into 4 quadrants (or amount of cores)
+3. Convert RGBAImage to Image
+4. return Image

 ### Features:
 - Enables you to store more information in a QR image